afonsus1997/Pixels-Camp-PCB-Badge/README.md

 The main goal is to make a web connected scrolling text display, although anyone can develop a custom version of the firmware.

-**Special thanks for ISSI for supporting the project by supplying a devboard for the IS31FL3741 IC, much apreciated!**
+**Special thanks to ISSI for supporting the project by supplying a devboard for the IS31FL3741 IC, much apreciated!**

 ## Circuit and PCB